-For the historically challenged the Spartans were the residents of Sparta, a city state in ancient Greece.
+For the historically challenged the Spartans were the residents of Sparta, a city-state in ancient Greece.
 They were known as the fiercest warriors of all the Greeks, and their reputation was well-deserved.

-Their defining moment came in 480 BC when 300 Spartan warriors lead by King Leonidas took on an estimated 100,000 Persians at the battle of Thermopylae.
-There is much conjecture and legend surrounding this conflict but its generally accepted that the greatly outnumbered Spartans (along with some volunteers from other Greek states) held the Persian Army off for three days.
+Their defining moment came in 480 BC when 300 Spartan warriors led by King Leonidas took on an estimated 100,000 Persians at the battle of Thermopylae.
+There is much conjecture and legend surrounding this conflict but it’s generally accepted that the greatly outnumbered Spartans (along with some volunteers from other Greek states) held the Persian Army off for three days.
 They paid the ultimate price, with almost every Greek being slaughtered.

 Analogies can be drawn to American warriors throughout the ages.
-American Spartans held their ground at places like: The Alamo, Bastogne, Lang Vei, Khe Sahn and Tora Bora (just to name a few).
+American Spartans held their ground at places like: The Alamo, Bastogne, Lang Vei, Khe Sahn, and Tora Bora (just to name a few).
 Like the Greeks before them American troops stood shoulder to shoulder, fighting against overwhelming odds.

 A story that typifies this frame of mind comes from the Battle of the Bulge in December 1944.
-As the remainder of the German Army launched a last ditch offensive, allied troops were caught off guard, suffering heavy losses.
+As the remainder of the German Army launched a last-ditch offensive, allied troops were caught off guard, suffering heavy losses.
 Many units abandoned their positions, fleeing west.
-As the 101st AIrborne Division dug in at Bastogne the 82nd moved in to support their Airborne brothers.
+As the 101st Airborne Division dug in at Bastogne the 82nd moved in to support their Airborne brothers.